 Find more Family Program events, here.

-We’re taking over Riverside Theatres, Parramatta, once again for a full day of Young Adult (YA) programming.
-The colossal line-up includes bestselling author Patrick Ness, screenwriter and author Jesse Andrews, and poet and artist Cleo Wade.
-Local authors include Alice Pung, Shaun Tan and Jay Kristoff.
+We’re taking over Riverside Theatres, Parramatta, once again for a full day of Young Adult (YA) programming on Saturday 5 May.
+The colossal line-up includes bestselling author Patrick Ness, screenwriter and author Jesse Andrews plus Alice Pung, Shaun Tan, Jay Kristoff and more.

 Find more All-YA Day events here.